netarcx/Raspberry-Pi-Kiosk-Display-System/README.md

 ## 🚀 Features

-- **Supports Raspberry Pi 4 & 5**: Tested with Raspberry Pi OS Bookworm (2024-07-04).
+- **Supports almost all Raspberry Pi boards**: Tested with Raspberry Pi 5 and Raspberry Pi Zero 2 W).
-- **3D-Accelerated Graphics**: Utilizes hardware-accelerated graphics for improved performance in kiosk applications.
+- **3D-accelerated graphics**: Utilizes hardware-accelerated graphics for improved performance in kiosk applications.
 - **Wayland & labwc**: Provides a smooth experience with Wayland display server protocol and labwc compositor.
-- **Chromium in Kiosk Mode**: Runs Chromium in full-screen kiosk mode, perfect for web-based digital signage.
+- **Chromium in kiosk mode**: Runs Chromium in full-screen kiosk mode, perfect for web-based digital signage.
 NOTE: Chromium requires at least 1GB of RAM but may still run on lower specifications.
-- **Customizable Resolution**: Easily configure screen resolutions.
+- **Customizable resolution**: Easily configure screen resolutions.
-- **Auto-Start & Auto-Login**: Uses `greetd` to auto-start labwc at boot.
+- **auto-start**: Uses `greetd` to auto-start labwc at boot.
-- **Plymouth Splash Screen**: Optionally configure a custom splash screen for a polished boot experience.
+- **Plymouth splash screen**: Optionally configure a custom splash screen for a polished boot experience.
 - **Sound**: Sound has not been tested yet in this setup.

 ## 📋 Requirements